bungle-bear/bungle-bear.github.io/raiding.md

 Doing your rotation while standing in one place is easy enough.
 But mechanics generally force you to move.
 For "casters",
-this is difficult because abilities with non-zero cast times simply cannot be used while moving.
+this is difficult because you need to stand still to cast many of your spells.
-For melee classes, this is difficult because they may be forced out of melee range, or prevented from being in position to use their positionals.
+For melee classes,
+this is difficult because you may be forced out of melee range or out of position for your positionals.
+(Perhaps the one sub-class that is least hindered by movement is the "ranged physical" DPS.)
 Learning a raid can be helpful here too.
 With repeated practise,
 you'll get to see at what stage of your rotation various mechanics occur.
 You can then make small adjustments to your rotation in order to accommodate this.
 You can also develop some general strategies for dealing with movement.
-For example, Black Mages can use Triple Cast, all casters can use Swiftcast, Scholars can use Ruin II and Energy Drain, and so on.
+For example, Black Mages can use Triple Cast and all casters can use Swiftcast.
+These abilities essentially convert spells with cast times into instant-cast spells, so they can be cast while moving.
+Everyone can use Sprint,
+and some classes can use "gap-closers", jumps and dashes, to move around more rapidly (Black Mages can even teleport).
+And melee classes can use True North to get their positionals even when out of position.
+All of these abilities have long cooldowns, so you'll want to plan when to use them.

 ## Evaluating Your Performance ##